Patty Mills: College career

 In November 2006, Mills signed to play college basketball for Saint Mary's College of California beginning in the 2007–08 season.
 He joined fellow Australians Lucas Walker and Carlin Hughes on the Gaels for the 2007–08 season.

-Mills was named the WCC Newcomer of the Year and earned All-WCC First Team honours after helping the Gaels earn a top 25 ranking for the first time since the 1988–89 season.
+Mills was named the West Coast Conference (WCC) Newcomer of the Year and earned All-WCC First Team honours after helping the Gaels earn a top-25 ranking for the first time since the 1988–89 season.
 He started all 32 games for the Gaels as a freshman, posting a team-high 14.8 points, 2.1 rebounds, 3.5 assists and 1.8 steals in 32.1 minutes.
 He set a Saint Mary's freshman record for points in a season with 472, and set the school freshman mark for points in a game with a 37-point performance against Oregon on 20 November 2007.
 He was also a three-time WCC Player of the Week honouree (16 November, 24 December and 19 February).

 As a sophomore in 2008–09, Mills averaged 18.4 points, 3.9 assists, 2.4 rebounds and 2.2 steals in 32.1 minutes and was named WCC Player of the Week twice (24 November and 8 December).
 He was subsequently named All-WCC First Team for a second straight year.

 In April 2009, Mills declared for the NBA draft, forgoing his final two years of college eligibility.